-from Roger Coupal, Department Head
+from Roger Coupal, Department Head and Professor

 Welcome to the home page of the Department of Agricultural and Applied Economics.
 We hope our web pages provide you with helpful information about the Department of Agricultural and Applied Economics at the University of Wyoming.
 Please email, call or visit if you feel that we can be of service to you.